Welcome from the Respiratory Care Program Coordinator

 Welcome to the Respiratory Care Program website.
 I congratulate you on investigating this exciting allied health care career.

 Respiratory Care is a dynamic health profession that involves helping those with heart and lung problems.
-There is a shortage of Respiratory Therapists across the United States with an 8 percent vacancy rate in positions across the nation.
+The job market for Respiratory Therapists across the United States is good, with a 7% vacancy rate in positions across the nation.
 Job opportunities are available locally and across the country; the MVCC Respiratory Program boasts near 100% job placement within 12 months for those pursuing work for the last five years.
-The Central New York job market has been tighter in the last two years, with many graduates having to leave the immediate area to secure employment.
+The Central New York job market has been tighter in the last three years, with many graduates having to leave the immediate area to secure employment.

 (based on a working knowledge of high school Math Course 1, Course A or Integrated Algebra.)
 If you have never taken these courses, you can complete equivalent courses right at MVCC.
-If you have already taken general studies courses (English 1 and 2, Introduction to Psychology, or Introduction to Sociology) at MVCC or another college, these would be transferable into the Respiratory Care Program.
+If you have already taken general studies courses (English 1 and 2, Introduction to Psychology, or Introduction to Sociology) at MVCC or another college, these would be transferable into the Respiratory Care Program if not dated.

 The AAS Respiratory Care Program requires two years of full-time study, or a longer time frame for part-time study.
 The Respiratory Care Program provides education in basic therapies and advanced practices in neonatal, pediatric, and adult critical care.
 AAS graduates are eligible to take a series of national examinations that lead to the Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT) credentials.
 Respiratory Therapists enjoy excellent marketability and earning potential ($30,000 to $40,000 per year to start locally, depending on the credentials earned).